Skip to content

 Many users use Trovu with a default keyword: They can enter any query, and if it's not matched with a shortcut, the default keyword will be used – often it refers to Google.

-– because it will be applied automatically if not shortcut is found.
+Thus, such users often perform their Google searches without g, because it will be applied automatically if no shortcut is found.

 This is why we want to avoid such common words as keywords: